Trump’s Small Biz Rescue Bailed Out Kushner’s Family, Obama’s Aides and Other Political Elite

 Other outlets had no such compunctions.
 Records show $350,000 to $1 million went to Observer Holdings LLC, the parent entity of Observer Media—the publishing company formerly owned by White House Senior Adviser Jared Kushner.
 Kushner resigned from the news organization before decamping to Washington, D.C. in 2017, but it has remained in the family: Joseph Meyer, wedded to Kushner’s sister Nicole, lists it among the holdings of his Observer Capital investment firm.
 The federal assistance preserved 41 jobs, according to the SBA.

 The Observer was not the only Kushner family business to take advantage of the PPP program.
 Two of the family's New Jersey hotels also cashed in.
-The SBA records show that $1 million to $2 million in assistance went to Princeton Forrestal LLC—revealed in SEC records to be 40 percent owned by the former developer's mother, brother, and sister.
-Esplanade Livingston LLC, which owns the land on which the company's Westminster Hotel located, received another $350,000 to $1 million.
+The SBA materials show that $1 million to $2 million in assistance went to Princeton Forrestal LLC—revealed in Security and Exchange Commission records to be 40 percent owned by the former developer's mother, brother, and sister.
+Esplanade Livingston LLC, which owns the land on which the company's Westminster Hotel sits, received another $350,000 to $1 million.
 Mortgage documents filed in Essex County, New Jersey show that Esplanade Livingston LLC is controlled by C.K.
 Livingston LLC, a company that bears the initials of Jared Kushner's father Charles—and which the former disclosed in 2017 as a source of personal income from the hotel.

 Meanwhile, the conservative online media outlet founded by Trump confidante and Fox News host Tucker Carlson, the Daily Caller, received as much as $1 million.
 Carlson sold his stake in the company on June 10.
 And Newsmax, the conservative TV network and website owned by another presidential confidante, Christopher Ruddy, got a loan worth $2 million to $5 million.